Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 A flower garden with beautiful floras filled the right side of the enclosed area.
 Two moderately sized Valune trees were shining with golden leaves and already showing deep violet buds that will undoubtedly bloom as soon as Fulta comes around.
 A patio fit with table and chairs sat between the two trees, overlooking the garden.
 On the left side of the enclosure was the beginnings of a vegetable garden with tiny green and yellow sprouts.

 A stone footpath connected everything together.

 “Kai.
 Flowersh.”
-Anise pointed to the garden excitedly, and they walked towards the flower garden.
+Anise pointed to the garden excitedly and they walked toward the flower garden.

 Seeing the variety of different flowers, he went straight to a very recognizable one.
 “I didn’t think I’d ever see any of these inside Ferrent.”

 A cluster of pure white Danach flowers with golden streaks bloomed beautifully together, indicating their lavish consumption of sunlight and water.

 Danachs were common enough outside of Ferrent, but their coloration was dependent on the amount of sunlight and nutrients they get prior to the opening of the flower bud.
 Pure white Danachs like these meant that someone had worked extremely hard growing and caring for them.
 As if in comparison, another cluster of light yellow Danachs sprouted just a short distance away.

 “Cerulean Vacadils, violet Gerinnis, white Dafilins, even the coveted silver and red Tasiens… this is remarkable.”
 He complimented the different varieties.